HopeforJustice/main/src/plugins/give-form-field-manager/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==
+= 2.0.3: March 17th, 2022 =
+* Fix: 1/3 and 2/3 column fields now display correctly on the Multi-Step forms
+* Fix: Date fields now save and validate properly upon donation submission
+* Fix: Took care of a pesky notice that showed up when using the Editor field
+* Fix: Add a check when saving to make sure all custom fields have a label to prevent weird issues

 = 2.0.2: December 9th, 2021 =
 * Fix: Resolved an error if using the less than condition